engineyard/ey-docs/pages/using-postgresql-9-with-cloud.md

 	**Note:** The dbname should correspond to the database name of your application.

 	5. If your database was dumped from a non-Engine Yard environment, import the output file to the new PostgreSQL 9.1 database with these commands:

         pg_restore -d app_name -no-owner dumpfile --clean -U postgres

-		grant all on all tables in schema public to deploy
+		psql -U postgres -c "grant all on all tables in schema public to deploy"

     Where `app_name` is the name of your application.